0vergrown/Number-Processing-and-Output-Utility/README.md

    ```bash
    git clone https://github.com/your-username/number-processing-utility.git
    ```
-2. Navigating to the directory containing your program on a command line interface (CLI) depends on your operating system.
+2. Navigate to the directory containing your program on a command line interface (CLI) depends on your operating system.
 Here’s how you can do it on Windows, macOS, and Linux:
    ### On Windows
    - **Open Command Prompt**: You can search for "cmd" in the Start menu and click on the "Command Prompt" to open it.
    - **Change Directory**: Use the `cd` (change directory) command to navigate to the directory where your program is located.
 For example, if your program is in a folder named "NumberUtility" on your desktop, you would type: